gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung gently eased the control stick to the side.
 The shuttle tilted obediently
-and drifted toward the edge of the swamp.
+and swooped toward the edge of the swamp.
-Violet saw the people scurry back out of their flight path before her view was cut off by the shuttle's bulk.
+People scurried out of their flight path, their weapons clutched in their hands.

-"All right, here goes nothing," the captain said to himself.
+"All right, here we go,"
+the captain said.
-The rumble of the shuttle's engine quieted slightly as they began to descend.
+The rumble of the engine beneath them quieted slightly and they began to descend.

 The shuttle's landing was as gentle as the ark's had been rough.
-One moment they were in the air, the next a trio of lights on the control panel showed that all three of the shuttle's feet were on solid ground.
+One moment they were in the air, the next a trio of lights on the control panel showed that the shuttle's feet were on solid ground.

 Captain Leung idled the engine for a moment, then shut it down.
 Sitting back,
 he looked at Violet.
-"You sure you want to come with me?"
+"You all right?"

 She nodded and forced a smile.
-"All right," he said,
+"Good girl," he said,
 clapping her on the shoulder.
 "Let's get this over with.
 Z40!